What does ADHD feel like?

 I wanted to find out exactly how a person with ADHD thinks and feels, and there were so many wonderful answers, from real people, describing their world in stunning detail.

 I collected some of the best answers to help shed more light on what it feels like to have ADHD, and also to give everybody options for how to describe ADHD to someone who doesn't have it.
 Let’s dive in!

 The Understeering Analogy

 This analogy comes from Colin and is absolutely fantastic.
-It explains what mornings feel like with ADHD.
+It explains what ADHD feels like in the morning.